 Coordinating Teaching Teams

-This page offers questions faculty can use as a guide during first meetings with GEs, or that GEs can bring to the faculty they teach for.
-The page also offers tips around shared communication to students.
+1. Questions to coordinate your team and set expectations that faculty can use as a guide during first meetings with GEs (or that GEs can bring to the faculty they teach for)

-You can also download a Word version of this page, Coordinating Teaching Teams: Questions to Discuss.
+You can also download a Word version of these topics, Coordinating Teaching Teams: Questions to Discuss.

 1. Planning and Coordination